venkat-iblox/terraform-provider-b1ddi/docs/index.md

 - IPAM Addresses

 ## Provider Limitations

-- Some resource fields, when updated, will lead to resource recreation.
-Notice fields with `Update Strategy == ForceNew` in the documentation and pay attention to the terraform execution plan when updating resources, it always will state, that resource is about to be replaced (deleted and then created again with new parameters).

 - Utilization data can be outdated after the respective IPAM resource is created.
 If you need the latest utilization data for previously created IPAM resources, you can run `terraform refresh` command.